 Referring to the first research question, the results have shown that it is possible to accurately recognize emotions with a user-independent approach.
 The classification accuracy measures are summarized in Table 4.
-The traditional F-score which combines precision and recall by their harmonic mean was also computed for each emotion category to give an overall evaluation of classification performance (Equation 8).
+The traditional F-score, which combines precision and recall by their harmonic mean, was also computed for each emotion category to give an overall evaluation of classification performance (8).
 The F1 score varies between zero and one.
-The random level is 0.5 for binary classification and balanced classes; values closest to 1 indicate a better performance.
+The random level is 0.5 for binary classification and balanced classes; values closest to 1 indicate a better performance:

-$$F1 = \frac{2 \times precision \times recall}{precision + recall}$$ (8)
+$$F1 = \frac{2 \times precision \times recall}{precision + recall}.$$ (8)

 Precision and recall can be only defined for one class; hence, the F1 scores were calculated from the results of one versus all classification schemes for each class separately.
 As a result, the expectation of F1 scores of a uniform random classifier are calculated and given in Table 4.
-The classification rate of both three class classifications are defined as the percentage of correctly classified samples.
+The classification rate of both three class classifications is defined as the percentage of correctly classified samples.

 For the SVM classifier, the size of the kernel, γ , was selected between [0.01, 10], based on the average F1 score using a 20-fold cross validation on the training set.
 The C parameter that regulates the tradeoff between error minimization and margin maximization is empirically set to 1.
-Classifications were first performed with the goal of recovering the three classes with a leave-oneparticipant-out cross validation scheme.
-Regarding the single modality classification of arousal and valence in three classes, we obtained 62.1% and 50.5% accuracy from EEG signals and 71.1% and 66.6% accuracy from eye gaze data (see Table 4).
-Although EEG classification results are inferior to the eye gaze data, they are comparable to the state of the art classification rates considering the inter-participant classification scheme [52], [25].